LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_2.rst

     :width: 50%

 |spacer|

-..
-For each of the following steps, update the code and visualize the result in Rviz.
-Reflect on the purpose of each origin setting.
-If you have any questions, don’t hesitate to ask, it is crucial to understand this process.

 For each of the following steps, observe the provided code and its corresponding visualization in Rviz.
 Carefully review the changes and reflect on the purpose of each origin setting.
 If you have any questions, feel free to ask.
 It is crucial to understand this process as you will need to apply it when building the Thymio model yourself.